mapillary/OpenSfM/doc/source/building.rst

 Install dependencies
 --------------------

-OpenSfM depends on multiple libraries (OpenCV_, `Ceres Solver`_, ...) and python packages that need to be installed before building it.
+OpenSfM depends on multiple libraries (OpenCV_, `Ceres Solver`_, ...) that need to be installed before building it.

 The way to install these dependencies depends on your system.
 We recommend using a virtual environment manager such as anaconda or miniconda, not to mess up with your current setup.
 Anaconda will take care of installing both systems and python dependencies.